-Thanks to the passage of two additional board measures (in 2004 and 2010), the IVC campus marked its 50th Anniversary in 2012 with a dramatic transformation, adding facilities as it redefined itself as an institution committed to both sustainability and mobility for future generations.
+Thanks to the passage of two additional bond measures (in 2004 and 2010), the IVC campus marked its 50th Anniversary in 2012 with a dramatic transformation.
+The new facilities helped redefine IVC as an institution committed to both sustainability and mobility for future generations.

-This milestone was recognized in 2010 when Imperial Valley College received a regional planning award for design, development and implementation of its campus expansion project.
+This milestone was recognized in 2010 when Imperial Valley College received a regional planning award for design, development, and implementation of its campus expansion project.